Catalog of Compositions

 Truce) (2002) for reciter, alto saxophone and harpsichord.

 Commissioned by Marshall Taylor.
 Texts by Alba L. Potes.

 Premiered by Marshal Taylor, Joyce Lindorff and Stella Potes.
 Rock Hall, Philadelphia, 4/21/02

-Lamento (2017) for saxophone alto and harpsichord.
+Lamento (2017) for alto saxophone and harpsichord.
 Commissioned and dedicated to Joyce Lindorff and Marshall Taylor for their upcoming CD.
-Duration approx. 3:00

-A Due II (2013-2017) for tiple and guitar.
+A Due II (2013- revised 2017) for tiple and guitar.
 Commissioned by the Roger Shapiro Fund for New Music.
 Dedicated to Bill Anderson and Oren Fader.

-Oleajes (Waves) (2003- revised 2015) for string quartet.
+Oleajes (Waves) (2003- revised 2015) String quartet No.1.
 Work in three movements dedicated to Momenta Quartet and commissioned by the Independence Fellowship for the Arts.
-Premiered by Momenta Quartet, New Castle University, England, 7/10/08
+Premiered, Momenta Quartet, New Castle University, England, 7/10/08

 Changing Trains in Times Square in 30 Seconds (2014) for violin and piano.
-Commissioned by Miranda Cuckson and premiered by Miranda Cuckson and Yegor Shevtsov.
+Commissioned by Miranda Cuckson.
+Premiere by Miranda Cuckson and Yegor Shevtsov.
 Las Américas en Concierto, Greenwich House Music, New York City, 2/23/2014

 Tríptico (2013) for Colombian tiple and piano.
 Commissioned by the Anderson-Forsyth Due.
 World premiere at the International Festival Camerata 21